 Why does this work for me?
 Well, there’s plenty of chicken, which has been proven to help reduce congestion.
 And there’s enough fire from the chipotles to help clear your head.
 An added bonus is that I use a whole chicken so there’s plenty of leftover broth to sip until your allergies have finally gone away.

-I certainly can’t make any guarantees that chipotle chicken tacos will help you stop sneezing, but they certainly can’t hurt and as well, they simply taste good, too.
+I certainly can’t make any guarantees these chipotle chicken tacos will help you stop sneezing, but they certainly can’t hurt and as well, they simply taste good, too.
 And hey, if you’re fortunate enough to not have allergies, don’t feel excluded—these tacos can be enjoyed by anyone!
 But if you are suffering from allergies right now, I hope that you feel better soon.

 Would you like more Homesick Texan?
 Well, I’ve started offering additional recipes for paid subscribers to help with the costs of running the site.
 While I’m not taking anything away, if you’d like to support Homesick Texan and have access to exclusive, never-seen-before subscriber-only posts, please consider becoming a member; annual subscriptions are as low as $25.
 Thank you for reading, your consideration, and your support!